-Phil Duffy lives in the South of France and is the managing director of Interface Marine, a yacht and boat survey company established in 2006.
+Phil Duffy is the managing director of Interface Marine, a yacht and boat survey company established in 2006.
 The company carries out all types of survey work on small boats to Super Yachts, along with vessel valuations.
-Phil initially trained as an engineer before following a career at sea spanning 30 years on both sides of the Atlantic, including Master and Chief engineer on Super Yachts up to 50 meters, Dive operations in the Caribbean and Central America, and as Master on Commercial High Speed Ferries.
+Phil initially trained as an engineer before following a career at sea spanning 30 years on both sides of the Atlantic, including Master and Chief engineer on Super Yachts up to 50 meters, dive operations in the Caribbean and Central America, and as Master on Commercial High Speed Ferries.

 Phil is quoted as saying that his “most valuable experience gained towards becoming a successful small craft surveyor, was with five years spent as a charter boat skipper in the Caribbean in the early nineties, when it wasn’t unheard of to sail overnight to find a fax machine, and if something broke you had to quickly learn how to fix it!”